nicole-caldwell/nicole-caldwell.github.io/my-story.md

 I wish everyone did a kind of history for their careers instead, so here's mine:

+* Moved to Austin, TX!
+I picked Security Products team out of three options in Austin, TX.
+I left behind my whole world in Bellevue/Seattle for sunnier skies and a chance to work in Security on a cool internal product that was one of my favorite internal tools at Amazon.

+* Moved to Outbound Communications Team so I could work alongside data scientists doing ML.
+I thought ML was so cool I had to learn more.

 * Moved to Flex Account Management Team for the opportunity.
 Always wanted to work in Transportation/Logistics/Operations at Amazon, but that sounded way over my head until now!

 * Moved to AWS WorkSpaces Client Team in the newly opened Bellevue office to cut down the commute.